oxfordroadmapping/country-profiles-clean-up-zh_hant/africa/niger.md

 **Note**:  on 26 July 2023, the National Council for the Safeguard of the Homeland, a military junta which took control of Niger's government, dissolved all government institutions, and rules by decree

 ### 首都
-- `name`: Niamey
+- `名稱`: Niamey
-- `geographic coordinates`: 13 31 N, 2 07 E
+- `地理坐標`: 13 31 N, 2 07 E
-- `time difference`: UTC+1 (6 hours ahead of Washington, DC, during Standard Time)
+- `時差`: UTC+1 (6 hours ahead of Washington, DC, during Standard Time)
-- `etymology`: according to tradition, the site was originally a fishing village named after a prominent local tree referred to as "nia niam"
+- `语源学`: according to tradition, the site was originally a fishing village named after a prominent local tree referred to as "nia niam"

 ### 行政區劃
 7 regions (regions, singular - region) and 1 capital district* (communaute urbaine); Agadez, Diffa, Dosso, Maradi, Niamey*, Tahoua, Tillaberi, Zinder